Simon Barrett (filmmaker)

-Simon Barrett (born 1978) is an American actor, producer, and screenwriter known for his collaborations with Adam Wingard, including A Horrible Way to Die, V/H/S, V/H/S/2, You're Next, and The Guest.
-He is associated with the mumblegore movement and has worked with director Joe Swanberg several times.
+Simon Barrett (born 1978) is an American actor, producer, screenwriter, and director known for his collaborations with Adam Wingard, including A Horrible Way to Die, V/H/S, V/H/S/2, You're Next, and The Guest.
+His feature directorial debut, Seance, was released in 2021.

-Personal life
+Early life

 Barrett was born in Columbia, Missouri, in 1978.

 Career

 Barrett has performed a number of roles in his films.
 He attributes this to the low budgets of his early films, in which he and frequent collaborator Adam Wingard were forced to act, as they could not afford to hire anyone else.
-Barrett credits his acting with informing his screenwriting.
-Although he said in October 2014 that he is too busy writing to direct, Barrett does not discount directing more projects in the future.
+Barrett credits his acting with informing him about the screenwriting process and techniques he'll use in the future.

 Among his early work was writing the 2004 TV film Frankenfish, and collaborating with director Alex Turner as writer on Dead Birds (2004) and Red Sands (2009), period horror films.
 He first collaborated with Wingard on A Horrible Way to Die (2010) and continued with You're Next, in which he wrote, produced, and acted.
 He co-wrote Autoerotic (2011) with co-directors Wingard and Joe Swanberg.
-The three collaborated again the same year on What Fun We Were Having.
+The three collaborated again that same year on What Fun We Were Having.